Soudk21/hybrid-skin-lesion-classification/README.md

-# A Hybrid Approach for Skin Lesion Classification
-Combining Handcrafted and Deep Learning
+# A Hybrid Approach for Skin Lesion ClassificationCombining Handcrafted and Deep Learning Features
-Features